dbosak01/defineR/README.md

 <tab>4.
 Produce the define.html transformation of define.xml
 <tab>5.
 Generate the metadata templates needed to create the define.xml

-Currently, the package only supports version 2.0.0 of the define.xml, which is the version preferred by the FDA.
-Future versions of the package will support version 2.1.
+Currently, the package only supports version 2.0.0 of the define.xml.
+Define version 2.0.0 is the version preferred by the FDA.
+Future enhancements to the package will add support for define version 2.1.

 ### Installation